Skip to main content

 Articles

-• "Pulpy fiction: Vergilian Reception and Genre in Columella De Re Rustica 10" (chapter forthcoming in collected volume New Perspectives on Vergil's Georgics, Bloomsbury Press).
+• "Pulpy fiction: Vergilian Reception and Genre in Columella De Re Rustica 10" in Reflections and New Perspectives on Vergil's Georgics, ed.
+Xinyue, G. and N. Freer, 129-37.
+Bloomsbury, 2019.

 • 'Representations of Gardens in Roman Literature,' in Gardens of the Roman Empire, Cambridge, 2018.